fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 The outputs of the models, namely the angular rates, are then compared to the measured system outputs during real flight.
 First, it is examined if the models are able to reproduce the test signals, i.e. the frequency-sweeps.
 The desired angles of the stabilize controller are set to zero and the sweeps are directly added to the output of the rate controllers.

+In this chapter, the results for a relatively small quadcopter are presented.
+It weighs 1.5 kg, has an arm length of 22 cm and is equipped with 9 inch propellers.
 As seen in the following three figure, each model is capable of reproducing the measured angular rates.

 Roll: